 Release Date: 25/06/2020

-As the clock ticks and danger looms closer, what will Esme sacrifice to get to the truth?
-What will Caleb destroy to get his revenge?
+As the clock ticks and danger looms closer, I need to decide what to sacrifice to get to the truth.

 I wasn’t sure how long I’d been sitting in the car, but it was long enough for my ass to go numb.
 I sighed, keeping my eyes locked on to the bay windows of Seashell Diner.

 “Seashell Diner,” I said, and snorted at the stupidity of the name.
 It was so unoriginal for a diner located by the seafront… Small town, small people, small minds, and–